tidy-finance/website/docs/21_WRDS.md

 # WRDS, CRSP, and Compustat

 This chapter shows how to connect to [Wharton Research Data Services (WRDS)](https://wrds-www.wharton.upenn.edu/), a popular provider of financial and economic data for research applications.
 We use this connection to download the most commonly used data for stock and firm characteristics, CRSP and Compustat.
-Unfortunately, this data is not freely available, but most students and research typically have access to WRDS through their university libraries.
+Unfortunately, this data is not freely available, but most students and researchers typically have access to WRDS through their university libraries.
 Assuming that you have access to WRDS, we show you how to prepare and merge the databases and store them in the `SQLite`-database introduced in the previous chapter.
-We conclude this chapter by providing some tips for working the WRDS database.\index{WRDS}
+We conclude this chapter by providing some tips for working with the WRDS database.\index{WRDS}

 First, we load the global packages that we use throughout this chapter.
 Later on, we load more packages in the sections where we need them.